 The bee skep theme also shows up in the lighting.
 Honey colored bee skep lanterns are elevated on wrought iron candle sticks.
 Getting elements off of the table in differing heights gives such interest.

-LED tea lights in a carmel color give a warm glow from within the lanterns.
+LED tea lights in a caramel color give a warm glow from within the lanterns

 And yet another bee skep element.
 Tiny individual glass bee skeps (Wm-Sonoma) with white candles sit at every place.
 These are adorable!
 They were a gift from my sister.
 Thanks, Lisa!!

 Speaking of gifts and bee skeps, my friend Cathy got me these darling salt and pepper shakers on a recent trip.
 Cathy I just love these!